Skip to main content

 Lock-outs

-Residents who have locked themselves out of their room and/or townhouse should first contact a housemate to let them into the townhouse; otherwise, contact Residence Life and Housing staff for assistance.
+Residents who have locked themselves out of their room and/or townhouse should first contact a room/housemate to let them into the room/townhouse; otherwise, contact Residence Life and Housing staff for assistance.
 Residents who have a malfunctioning ID or have lost their ID will be able to borrow a temporary access fob at the Front Desk.
 If locked out of their assigned bedroom, residents can sign out a lock-out key at the Desk.
 Lock-out fobs and keys can be signed out for a limited time period, not to exceed 24 hours or until the end of business hours on Monday if the problem occurs during the weekend.
-A resident who keeps a lock-out fob or key past this time may face judicial charges and/or replacement charges.
+A resident who keeps a lock-out fob or key past this time may face disciplinary charges and/or replacement charges.

 Respect for Residence Life Staff